Shriners Hospital Partners with WilsonPro to Improve Patient Care and Cellular Connectivity

 The problem with weak cell signal was particularly of concern in the on-call room—the precise location where medical professionals are on-site, 24 hours a day; always just a phone call away.

-By a referral by Richard Macklan, Eastern Regional Channel Manager at Keating Technologies, Inc., the Shriners team was put in touch with Stephen Friedman—President of CELLWORK DAS©.
-He assured them that a WilsonPro solution would be their most cost-effective, time-sensitive option that would boost signal for all Canadian carriers like Rogers, Bell and Telus.
+By a referral from Richard Macklan, Eastern Regional Channel Manager at Keating Technologies, Inc., the Shriners team was put in touch with Stephen Friedman—President of CELLWORK DAS©.
+He assured them that a WilsonPro Repeater System would be their most cost-effective, time-sensitive option that would boost signal for all Canadian carriers like Rogers, Bell and Telus.

 Once the scheduled site survey was completed at Montreal’s Shriners Hospital for Children, plans were quickly underway.
-A WilsonPro 70 Pro Plus was utilized to quickly cover the on-call room and surrounding area from the fourth-floor server room.
+A WilsonPro Repeater System was installed to quickly cover the on-call room and surrounding area from the fourth-floor server room.
 200 feet of cable would make its way down from the roof of the hospital.

 The installers placed extra attention to run cables and install hardware in an active hospital environment, the installation was completed within the quoted two working days.